jamesfowkes/Arduino-PCA9633/README.md

 # PCA9633 driver for Arduino

-This library was developed and tested on esp32 with a PCA9633DP2 controller, but should work for every other board as well.
+This library was developed and tested on an esp32 with a PCA9633DP2 controller, but should work for every other board as well.

 ## API overview:
 ```cpp